d-adler/r-vagrant-solaris/README.md

 - Vagrant (Freely available at https://www.vagrantup.com/downloads.html)
 - POSIX-Shell (on Windows use Cygwin or MinGW)
 - Unix CLI Tools: git, curl
+- ~20 GB of harddisk space (for downloaded files and VM)

 ## Getting Started